The Shah Cheragh Mosque: An Eye-Opening Solo Visit

 ‘Salam,’ I turned to them and greeted.
 ‘May I visit?’

 ‘You tourist?’
 They signalled to me to spread my arms, then gave me a quick frisk.
 It’s not the sort of warm welcome I’ve received at other mosques.
 Shia shrines like Shah Cheragh have been targeted by terrorists for years, however, so I expected and understood the treatment.
+For a fleeting moment, my faith in the famed Iranian hospitality waivered.

 ‘Wait here,’ one of the guards instructed with his hand when the pat-down ended.
 Was he satisfied?
 What awaited me?
 All this time, I held my compact camera in my hand but he and his colleague didn’t seem to notice.
 So much for the warnings from other bloggers about photography being illegal.